Siphoin/Nagatoro-Novel-Game/Assets/SNEngine/Editor/SNILSystem/README.md

 - `AsyncNode` - for nodes that take time to execute
 - Or other specialized base classes

-## Step 2: Create SNIL Template File
+### Step 2: Create SNIL Template File

-Create a template file in `Assets/SNEngine/Source/SNEngine/Editor/SNIL/` with the `.snil` extension:
+Create a template file with the `.snil` extension:

 ```
 // Assets/SNEngine/Source/SNEngine/Editor/SNIL/CustomNode.cs.snil